A pellet stove is a great alternative to a full-fledged home heating system. It allows you to heat your home or workshop quickly and efficiently.

 If you prefer a set-it-and-forget-it approach to heating your home, automatic features are a huge plus.
 Such features may include automatic thermostat control that adjusts the blower speed and automatic pellet ignition.

-Due to its impressive heat output, great performance, and excellent quality, the ComfortBilt HP22 is the best pellet stove for the money.
+Due to its impressive heat output, great performance, and excellent quality, ComfortBilt Pellet Stove HP22 is the best pellet stove for the money.
 The programmable thermostat makes it super easy to use and the large view window makes it a great addition to any home.

 And, considering all the features this model has to offer, the price point is more than fair.
-If you like the HP22 but prefer a larger hopper, you can get the HP22-N. If you prefer pellet stove inserts, there’s also the HP22i.
+If you like the HP22 but prefer a larger hopper, you can get the HP22-N. If you prefer pellet stove inserts, there’s also the ComfortBilt Pellet Stove HP22i.